We’ll Be Open for our 9th Annual Contest on Feb 1, 2026

-(The Poetry Box® may offer publication to a few finalists, dependent upon the quantity/quality of each year’s submissions.)
+(The Poetry Box® may offer publication to a few finalists, dependent upon the number & quality of submissions.)

-Open to writers residing in the United States.
+Only Open to Writers Residing in the United States.

 This Year’s Judge